Abuse of the ad network

 These requirements apply to software that your site or app either hosts or links to, regardless of whether the software is promoted through the Google advertising network.

-Malicious software or "malware" that may harm or gain unauthorized access to a computer, device, or network
+Malicious software or "malware" that may harm or gain unauthorised access to a computer, device or network

 Promotions that violate Google's Unwanted Software policy